CRIMEA: Residents "don't believe" FSB allegations against imam

 The official added that the Prosecutor, who had appealed against the suspended prison terms handed to the other three Muslims convicted with him - Talyat Abdurakhmanov, Seiran Mustafaev and Arsen Kubedinov - withdrew the appeals before the hearing.

 Suleimanov's lawyer, Aleksandr Lesovoi, represented his client at the hearing.
 Suleimanov himself refused to go to Moscow because of his state of health, Lesovoi told Forum 18.
 He is currently still being held in Simferopol's Investigation Prison.
-But now the verdict has entered into force he could be sent to serve his sentence in a prison colony.
+But now the verdict has entered into force he could be sent to serve his sentence in a labour camp.

 Suleimanov's address in Investigation Prison: